metaplex-foundation/mip/mip-5.md

 4. What parameters constitute acceptance or rejection of a MIP?

-MIPs shall pass and convert to an Approved MIP if (a) >66% of votes are “Yes” votes, and (b) total votes exceed the Voting Threshold.
+MIPs shall pass and convert to an Approved MIP if (a) >50% of votes are “Yes” votes, and (b) total "Yes" votes exceed the Voting Threshold.
 A MIP shall fail and convert to a Rejected MIP under all other circumstances.

 5. How is “rough consensus” documented within proposals after they have been made available for public comment?